stacked-git/stacked-git.github.io/content/guides/tutorial.md

 > the choice will have to be made to either [`undo`](/man/stg-undo) or
 > resolve the conflicts.

-Once the history in the StGit stack satisfactorily revised, the patches can be converted back into regular Git commits:
+Once the history in the StGit stack is satisfactorily revised, the patches can be converted back into regular Git commits:

 ```
 $ stg commit --all